When you apply for a building permit, you must submit:

 - A completed building permit application form [PDF - 442 KB] signed by all owners of the property and accompanied by a $150 non-refundable application fee.

-- Three copies of a site plan, drawn to scale showing the location of all existing and proposed structures.
+- Two copies of a site plan, drawn to scale showing the location of all existing and proposed structures.
 A site plan is also required for demolition permits.

 - A foundation or basement plan;

 - A floor plan for each level or storey;

 - Detailed cross sections;

 - Details of specific construction i.e. truss layout, structural connections, etc.; and

 - General specifications.

 For manufactured homes and other factory-built structures, three copies of foundation plans will be required, showing details of the anchoring system and service connections, the manufacturer’s name, date of manufacture, model and size of the unit, B.C.
 Mobile Home Registry Number and CSA/Z240 certification number.
 For site-built additions (e.g. decks and carports), see the requirements listed above for drawings.

 - For all construction, a copy of a sewage disposal system permit issued by the Ministry of Health.
 Where no plumbing is proposed, written comment from the Ministry of Health.